 Overview of Cathedral High School

-STEAM-based learning is also central to the program of study.
+STEAM-based, hands-on learning is also central to the program of study.
 STEAM is an acronym for learning that incorporates science, technology, engineering, arts and mathematics.
-The goal of STEAM-based education is to incorporate applied learning principles through creation, design, and innovation.
-Every summer, all students in grades 7 through 9 also participate in a summer program of STEAM and applied learning.
+The goal of STEAM-based education is to incorporate applied learning principles through creation, design and innovation.
+Every summer, all new students entering grades 7 through 9 also participate in a summer program of STEAM-based applied learning.

 Leadership & Service